-Anonymous asked: I gave someone a blow job without a condom.
+Anonymous said: I gave someone a blow job without a condom.
 Could I really have an STI in my mouth?
 And if so, is it treatable?
 And how long would it take for me to notice it?

 Hi!
 Thanks for using our confidential question & answer service!